robinje/multi-user-dungeon/README.md

 5. **Install Go Dependencies**: Before starting the server, you need to install the necessary Go dependencies.
 In the root directory of the project, run `go mod download` to fetch all required packages.

+6. **Initalize the Database**: The server uses a BoltDB database for the world data.
+You can initialize the database by running the `data_loader.go` script located in the `database` directory.
+Run the script using the command `go run .`.
+The output will be the `test_data.bolt` file, which contains the initial world data.
+Copy this file to the `mud` directory.

-6. **Start the Server**: Finally, you can start the server by running `go run .` from the root directory of the project.
+7. **Start the Server**: Finally, you can start the server by running `go run .` from the root directory of the project.
 This command compiles and runs the Go application, starting up your MUD server.

 Ensure all steps are completed without errors before trying to connect to the server.
 If you encounter any issues during deployment, refer to the specific tool's documentation for troubleshooting advice.